m-a-h-e/m-a-h-e.github.io/success_notes.md

 - A too small learning rate makes learning unnecessary slow
 - Find the tradeoff between stability and learning speed
 - Select an optimization algorithm (like Adam) which dynamically adjusts the learning rate and introduces momentum
+- Divide the accumulated layer weight gradients by the training batch size (which gives its mean) to avoid large gradient values and make the learning rate independent of the training batch size

 ## Weight Initialization

 - A proper weight initialization is the base for a successful learning process
 - The layer weights (parameters) shall be initialized in a way that the passed through data and the back-passed gradients keep their mean value through the network and do not explode or vanish
-- Initial neural network weights shall be random values which allows each neuron to become a specialist for a particular pattern.
+- Neural network weights shall be initialized using random values which allows each neuron to become a specialist for a particular pattern.
 The diversity of the initial weights is the base for learning a complex function.
 If all weights of a neural network layer would be initialized using the same weight value they would all behave equal and output the same value which prevents learning a complex function